 First, the good news is that no liquid silicone is still on the market in the U.S. So that means, currently, every FDA approved silicone implant in the US is silicone gel.

-Second, the term gummy bear impants is not technical and has no specifications (I am an engineer so I like universal, clearly defined, industry wide specifications).
-Therefore, it has no useful meaning, doesn'r refer to a specific implant and just confuses patients.
-It was coined by a plastic surgeon to differentiate between older generation liquid silicone and the then new gel implants he was trialing.
-It now is inaccurately used by some to refer to the thickest "form stable" gel, but since that is inaccurate the confusion only deepens.
-Most recently, Allergan has trademarked the term "Gummy" in reference to their newest Natrelle Inspira Cohesive implants with 5th generation silicone gel.
+Second, the term "gummy bear" is not technical and therefore has no specifications (I am an engineer so I like universal, clearly defined, industry wide specifications).
+It has no useful meaning as it doesn't refer to a specific brand, style or type of implant and just confuses patients.
+It was coined by a plastic surgeon to differentiate between older 1st-3rd generation liquid silicone, and the then new (4th generation) gel implants being trialed in the early 1990's.
+It now is inaccurately used by some to refer to the thickest "form stable" gel in anatomic implants, but since that is inaccurate the confusion only deepens.
+Even worse, most recently, Allergan has trademarked the term "Gummy" in reference to their newest round Natrelle Inspira Cohesive implants with 5th generation silicone gel.

 There are currently three brands of implants approved for sale in the U.S. Both Allergan and Mentor manufacture their products, while Sientra simply puts a Silimed implant into a Sientra box.
-Sientra/Silimed recently had contamination issues leading to a FDA review and voluntary sales moratorium.
+Sientra is in the process of FDA approval to manufacture their own implants in the USA, which will be a huge improvement in quality control of their device, as Sientra/Silimed recently had contamination issues leading to a FDA review and voluntary sales moratorium from the Brazil Silimed plant.
 During that moratorium, the Silimed factory in Brazil burnt to the ground, and now Sientra has resumed selling implants from their old inventory without another manufacturing facility online.
 In my opinion, the company handled the situation poorly, leaving both surgeons and patients in the dark, offering little information in Friday afternoon press releases and no direct communication hotline for concerned patients, directing all responsibility to the surgeons offices.
-As such, Dr. Feldman is not comfortable using Sientra implants.
+As such, Dr. Feldman is not comfortable using Brazilian Silimed manufactured Sientra implants.
 Allergan Natrelle brand implants have a failure rate 3x lower than Mentor implants, as Mentor's shell is thinner.
 Think about those thinner bargain brand garbage bags you tried and what a mess that was!
 Allergan silicone has only 8% failure at 10 years versus Mentor's 25% failure.
 That's 1 in 4 woman with Mentor!
 Most competitors are using Mentor because they're cheaper, but Dr. Feldman refuses to put them in due to their inferior durability and high failure rate.
 Additionally, Mentor also does not have as many new implant options, like high fill ratio Allergan Natrelle Inspira, or even newer Allergan Natrelle Inspira Cohesive implants, to reduce rippling and deliver more superior fullness which gives the "new normal, red carpet cleavage push up bra" look most patients are requesting.
 In fact over 90% of Dr. Feldman's patients are selecting Allergan high fill ratio Inspira implants.

 Now for the complex details: Silicone breast implants can have 1) Varied gel thickness or cross linking of molecules, 2) Round or Anatomic shape, 3) Smooth or textured shell and 4) Variable fill ratio.